Best Castles in Wales to Visit

 South Wales Castles

 South Wales is home to the capital city of Cardiff and counties such as Vale of Glamorgan, Swansea and Gwent.
 There are many castles to visit, some are ruins and others are still huge forts that hold interesting stories seeped in the still-in-tact rooms you can explore on guided tours.
-You will also find some simply superb Roman ruins in Caerleon that is located very close to Newport in South Wales.
+You will also find some simply superb Roman ruins in Caerleon which is located very close to Newport in South Wales.

 The castle can be found in the heart of the city centre, just a 5-minute walk from the central train and bus stations.